DeveloperFia/capstone-TracySpitler/docs/concepts/concept-tracySpitler-setlist.md

 # [Setlist]

 This Setlist app will keep track of varying set lists, or songbooks, filled with as many songs as you desire.
-Archiving the songs you play in a list will not only help you remember which songs to play and when to play them but will also let you see important details at a glance.
+Archiving the songs you play in a list will not only help you remember which songs to play and when to play them but will also let you see important details at a glance, and practice sessions help you retain what you've learned.
 Practice what you know, create a list for what you don't, and keep playing.

 ## Quick Links